 A German zodiac rhyme reveals cultural sets

 A German rhyme lists months by hour stars: ‘Pig, giant, cow in winter; Hare, wolf, humans in spring; Rooster, stallion, corn-woman in summer; Swallow, stag, archer in autumn.’
 Some seem familiar, but the obscure ones reveal more.
-Solar zodiacs have only twelve characters, but moon hour ‘stations’, or decans, are 18, 24, 28, 32 or 36.
+Solar zodiacs have only twelve characters, but moon hour ‘stations’, or decans, total 18, 24, 28, 32 or 36.
 Night watches start from a new marker every ten days.
 Egyptians had three decanal sets.
 Each mutates and exchanges attributes internally, and with other sets (Neugebauer 1969).
 See archaeo astronomical deductions from this folk rhyme below.

 Ulster’s dial of Ages